mrash17/mrash17/README.md

 ### Hi there, I'm Ashish  👋

-## I'm a Full-Time Open-Sourcerer & Aspiring IT Aspirant!
+## I'm a Full-Time Open-Sourcer & Aspiring IT Aspirant!

 - 🔭 I’m currently working on ChatBot and Personal Website
 - 🌱 I’m currently learning Laravel and React